apache/freemarker/README.md

 You need JDK 8 to be installed.

 You must copy `gradle.properties.sample` into `gradle.properties`, and edit its content to fit your system.

-To build `freemarker.jar`, just issue `./gradlew jar` in the project root directory (Windows users see the note below though), and it should download all dependencies (including Gradle itself) automatically and build the jar-s.
-You can found them in the build/libs subdirectory of each module (freemarker-core, freemarker-servlet, etc.).
+To build the jar-s of all modules (freemarker-core, freemarker-servlet, etc.), issue `./gradlew jar` in the project root directory (Windows users see the note below though).
+It will automatically download all dependencies on first run too (including the proper version of Gradle itself).
+The built jar-s will be in the build/libs subdirectory of each module (freemarker-core, freemarker-servlet, etc.).
 You can also install the jar-s into your local Maven repository with `./gradlew install`.

 Note for Windows users: If you are using an Apache source release (as opposed to checking the project out from the Git repository), ./gradlew will fail as `gradle\wrapper\gradle-wrapper.jar` is missing.
-Due to Apache policy restricton we can't include that file in distributions, so you have to download that very common artifact from somewhere manually (like from out Git repository).
+Due to Apache policy restricton we can't include that file in distributions, so you have to download that very common artifact from somewhere manually (like from Git repository of FreeMarker).
 (On UN*X-like systems you don't need that jar, as our custom `gradlew` shell script does everything itself.)

 To test your build, issue `./gradlew test`.
+Issued from the top directory, this will run the tests of all modules.

-To generate documentation, issue `./gradlew javadoc` and `./gradlew manualOffline` (TODO: the last doesn't yet work).
+To generate API documentation, issue `./gradlew javadoc`; the output will appear in the build/docs/api subdirectory of each module.
+To generate the FreeMarker Manual, issue `./gradlew manualOffline` (TODO: not yet working);
+the output will appear under `freemarker-manual/build/docgen`.

 Eclipse and other IDE setup